 Lambeth Road, London

-A Desk-Based Assessment can help to unravel unknown history of a site and prepare for potential heritage risks associated with Listed Buildings and their settings.
+A Desk-Based Assessment can help to unravel the unknown history of a site and prepare mitigation proposals.

-AB Heritage was commissioned to produce an Archaeological Desk-Based Assessment (DBA) covering proposed development at 214 Lambeth Road, Lambeth, London, in advance of Planning approval.
+AB Heritage was commissioned to produce an Archaeology Desk-Based Assessment (DBA) covering proposed development at 214 Lambeth Road, Lambeth, London, in advance of Planning approval.